 Acute psychiatric adolescent unit

 We provide crisis care for children and adolescents at WVU Medicine’s Chestnut Ridge Center.
-We offer stabilization through hospitalization for young people (ages 13 to 18) with suicidal or homicidal ideations, psychotic symptoms, and other types of severe distress.
-Our child crisis services include stabilization, medication management, psychotherapy, family therapy, recreational therapy, and case management.
+We offer inpatient stabilization through psychiatric hospitalization for young people (ages 13 to 17) with suicidal ideations, psychotic symptoms, and other types of severe distress.
+Our inpatient psychiatric adolescent unit services include crisis stabilization, medication management, psychotherapy, family therapy, recreational therapy, and case management.
 Typical stays are five to seven days.

 Inpatient consultation services

 Inpatient consultation services to WVU Medicine Children’s Hospital are for children and adolescents with acute psychiatric concerns who have been admitted to inpatient care at WVU Medicine Children’s Hospital or the emergency department.
-We assess what level of care your child needs and provide the best medication and psychotherapy services to meet those needs, helping triage patients to an appropriate level of psychiatric care.
+We assess the level of care your child needs and provide recommendation for medication and psychotherapy services to meet those needs, helping triage patients to an appropriate level of psychiatric care.
 Patients admitted to WVU Medicine Children’s Hospital also have access to hospital-based pediatric psychology and therapy services during their medical hospitalization.

 We’ve assembled a variety of outpatient specialty clinics focused on the unique needs of children and adolescents.
 Our services include individual, family, and group counseling.
-We treat issues like substance abuse, eating disorders, and post-traumatic syndromes.
+We treat issues like substance abuse, eating disorders, and post-traumatic syndromes, among others.

 We offer care for young people recovering from complex trauma.
 Our ReACT Clinic provides psychiatry and counseling services.
 Our services provide care for these children as well as different supportive interventions for their legal guardians.

 - Eye movement desensitization and reprocessing